Johann Wilhelm Meigen: Last years

 appeared in 1842.
 It was his last work.

-When the French dipterologist Jean Macquart visited him in 1839 to see his collection, Meigen also showed him two thick quarto volumes of drawings containing 300 plates of colored and mostly enlarged drawings of all the species that he had described.
+When the French dipterologist Justin Macquart visited him in 1839 to see his collection, Meigen also showed him two thick quarto volumes of drawings containing 300 plates of colored and mostly enlarged drawings of all the species that he had described.
 Macquart told Meigen that he would like to buy them, quoting a price of 1800 francs on behalf of the Jardin des Plantes in Paris.
-He paid an additional 1200 francs for Meigen's collection of Diptera, which also went to Paris.
+He paid an additional 1200 francs for Meigen's collection of Diptera, which also went to Paris.In the 1970s the colour paintings were published as plates by Morge (selection shown immediately below).

 Meigen then disposed of his library and the remainder of his collections.
 His books and fruit and plant collections were bought by the Verein für natürliche Wissenschaften und Gewerbe (Society for natural sciences and industry) in Aachen.
 All of his insects other than Diptera were bought by Arnold Foerster, along with a few manuscripts including colored drawings of Hymenoptera.

 In 1839, the Crown-Prince of Prussia awarded Meigen a pension of 200 thalers a year.

 On 3 May 1845 Meigen was presented with a doctor's diploma from the University of Bonn.

 Meigen died in Stolberg near Aachen (=Aix-la-Chapelle), on 11 July 1845 at the age of 81.